-> In addition to the university-wide funding from the Cambridge Trust, Christ's has a number of financial support arrangements for international students.
+In addition to the university-wide funding from the Cambridge Trust, Christ's has a number of financial support arrangements for international students.
 See financial support.
 We do not assess financial need during the application process (as decisions are made on academic criteria only), but detailed information about costs and financial support is sent out with offer letters.
-The finance arrangements for EU students may change from October 2020 onward as a result of Brexit, and so if this is relevant to you, it is worth keeping an eye on the University EU website for fee status and financial support updates later in the year: www.cam.ac.uk/eu.
+If you are an EU student, see NEWS - Fee Status update for EU students

-> - Visa support
+- Visa support

 The University sponsors students who will need a Tier 4 visa to study in the UK.
 You can check if you need a UK visa.
 After we have made an offer, we provide information on the visa page in the offer holders section to ensure that the visa application process goes smoothly.